dezhou94/dezhou94.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am interested in algebraic topology and currently a Postdoc at BICMR (Beijing International Center for Mathematical Research) at Peking University.
+I am currently a Postdoc at **BICMR** (Beijing International Center for Mathematical Research) in Peking University.
+My office is located at Quanzhai 21, No. 5 Yiheyuan Road, Haidian District, Beijing, 100871.

-My research primarily focuses on **Configuration Spaces** and its related topic.
+I am interested in algebraic topology and my research primarily focuses on **Configuration Spaces** and its related topic.

+The best way to reach me is via email, and my email address is dezhouli@pku.edu.cn

 I am also a co-organizer of the **Siyuan Algebraic Topology Seminar**.
+You can read my CV here.